Cybersecurity Concepts

 • Are there laws, regulations, or contracts that require the data to be confidential?

-• Are there certain conditions under which the data may be used or disclosed?
+• Are there specific conditions under which the data may be used or disclosed?

-• How sensitive is the data, and what are the consequences that may be faced if unauthorised individuals access the data?
+• How sensitive is the data, and what consequences may be faced if unauthorised individuals access the data?

-• How useful can the data be to unauthorised individuals (e.g., cybercriminals) if they have access to it?
+• How valuable can the data be to unauthorised individuals (e.g., cybercriminals) if they can access it?

 • Encrypt sensitive data during storage in computer systems and transportation through computer and telecommunication networks.
-The process of encryption renders the data unreadable or unintelligible to unauthorised persons, and only those who possess the appropriate keys can decrypt and access the data.
-By encrypting the data, it is kept confidential, and unauthorised individuals cannot access it unless the encryption scheme used is compromised.
+Encryption renders the data unreadable or unintelligible to unauthorised persons, and only those who possess the appropriate keys can decrypt and access the data.
+The encryption scheme used is kept confidential, and unauthorised individuals cannot access it unless the encryption scheme used is compromised.

-• Proper management of data access is needed to ensure that only authorised individuals who have the proper privileges can access the data.
-Users should always authenticate themselves using strong passwords, and where possible, multi-factor (e.g., two-factor) authentication should be used.
-Also, there should be a regular review of the access rights or privileges of users, and unnecessary rights or privileges should be revoked.
+• Proper data access management is needed to ensure that only authorised individuals with the proper privileges can access the data.
+Users should always authenticate themselves using strong passwords, and multi-factor (e.g., two-factor) authentication should be used where possible.
+Also, users' access rights or privileges should be regularly reviewed, and unnecessary rights or privileges should be revoked.

-• The physical location of hardware systems and paper documents should be properly secured.
-Just as it is very important to control remote access to digital systems, there should also be thorough control of the access to the physical location where the hardware and other critical assets are stored.
-Even paper documents should be properly sorted and stored in secure locations, and access to those locations must be controlled.
+• The physical location of hardware systems and paper documents should be secured appropriately.
+Just as it is essential to control remote access to digital systems, access to the physical location where the hardware and other critical assets are stored should also be thoroughly controlled.
+Even paper documents should be properly sorted and stored in secure locations, and access must be controlled.

-• Any data, hardware devices, and paper documents that are no longer needed should be securely disposed of as soon as possible.
+• Any data, hardware devices, and paper documents no longer needed should be securely disposed of immediately.

-• When collecting data, care must be taken to ensure that its privacy or confidentiality is not compromised, especially for sensitive data.
-Whenever possible, if it is possible to do so without collecting sensitive data, then it should not be collected as one of the ways to avoid the risk that comes with handling sensitive data is not to collect it in the first place if it's possible to do without it.
+• Care must be taken to ensure data privacy or confidentiality is not compromised, especially for sensitive data.
+If it is possible to do so without collecting sensitive data, then it should not be collected, as one of the ways to avoid the risk of handling sensitive data is not to collect it in the first place if it's possible to do without it.

-• Sensitive data should be used only when necessary; otherwise, it should not be used at all to preserve its confidentiality.
+• Sensitive data should be used only when necessary; otherwise, it should not be used to preserve its confidentiality.

-• Appropriate security systems should be implemented to ensure the confidentiality of data.
-Some of these measures include access control systems (e.g., firewalls), threat management systems, and attack detection and prevention systems etc.
+• Appropriate security systems should be implemented to ensure data confidentiality.
+Some of these measures include access control systems (e.g., firewalls), threat management systems, and attack detection and prevention systems.

 Integrity

 Integrity in cybersecurity involves technologies and strategies designed to ensure that data is not modified or deleted during storage or transportation by unauthorised persons.
-It is very important to maintain the integrity of the data to ensure that it is consistent, accurate, and reliable.
-In the context of IoT, integrity is the assurance that the data collected by the IoT sensors is illegally altered during transportation, processing, and storage, making it incomplete, inaccurate, inconsistent, and unreliable.
-The data can only be modified or altered by those authorised to do so.
+It is essential to maintain the integrity of the data to ensure that it is consistent, accurate, and reliable.
+In the context of IoT, integrity is the assurance that the data collected by the IoT sensors is not illegally altered during transportation, processing, and storage, making it incomplete, inaccurate, inconsistent, and unreliable.
+The data can only be modified or changed by those authorised to access it.
 The collected data must be kept complete, accurate, consistent and safe throughout its entire lifecycle in the following ways [1]:

-• The data must be maintained in its full form with no data elements filtered, truncated or lost to ensure that the data is complete.
+• To ensure it is complete, the data must be maintained in full form with no data elements filtered, truncated or lost.

 • The accuracy of the data is preserved by ensuring that the data is not altered or aggregated either by human error or malicious attacks in such a way that affects the results of further processing and analysis of the data.

-• The consistency of the data should be maintained by ensuring that the data is unchanged regardless of how or how often it's accessed and no matter how long it's stored.
+• The consistency of the data should be maintained by ensuring that the data is unchanged regardless of how often it's accessed and no matter how long it's stored.

-• The safety of the data should be ensured by making sure that it is securely maintained and accessed only by authorised applications and individuals.
-Data security methods such as authentication, authorisation, encryption, backups, etc, can be used to ensure that the data is altered or destroyed by unauthorised applications or individuals.
+• Data safety should be ensured by guaranteeing it is securely maintained and accessed only by authorised applications and individuals.
+Data security methods such as authentication, authorisation, encryption, backups, etc., can ensure that unauthorised applications or individuals do not alter or destroy the data.

 The IoT system designers, manufacturers, developers, and operators should ensure that the data collected is not lost, leaked, or corrupted during transportation, processing, or storage.
-As the data collected by IoT sensors is growing rapidly and lots of companies are depending on the results from the processing of IoT data for decision-making, it is very important to ensure the integrity of the data.
-It must be ensured that the IoT data collected is complete, accurate, consistent and secure throughout its lifecycle, as compromised data is of little or no interest to organisations and users.
+As the data collected by IoT sensors is growing and lots of companies depend on the results from the processing of IoT data for decision-making, it is vital to ensure the integrity of the data.
+It must be assured that the IoT data collected is complete, accurate, consistent and secure throughout its lifecycle, as compromised data is of little or no interest to organisations and users.
 Also, data losses due to human error and cyberattacks are undesirable for organisations and users.
 Physical and logical factors can influence the integrity of the data.

 • Physical integrity: It includes the various ways the integrity of the data can be compromised during transportation, storage and retrieval.
 During the transportation of data, some parts of the data could be lost due to packet losses occurring at the network equipment or packet errors caused by a disturbance in the transmission media.
 Also, data could be lost due to physical damage to the storage or computing devices.
 The integrity of the data could be compromised due to the following reasons: